Concepts in Community Living is proud to manage the following communities.

 Can a resident go outside for a walk?

 Yes, residents are permitted to sit and enjoy the courtyard and other walking paths on campus as long as he/she maintains physical distance of 6 feet from others at all times.
-Family and friends however are not permitted at this time to visit with residents outside on our grounds.

 Can residents leave the community?

 What kinds of precautions apply if a resident is gone for an overnight stay or longer?Out of an abundance of caution, residents will be asked to quarantine in their apartment for 14 days following an overnight or longer absence, regardless of whether he/she is showing any symptoms.
 Residents will receive in-room tray service and in-room one-on-one socialization, in addition to their regular care and housekeeping services.
-Alternatively, residents who receive a negative Covid-19 test may expedite the quarantine requirements.

 Who should be tested for Covid?